alan247/UD-Log-Analysis/README.md

 # Udacity SQL Log Analysis Project

-A python module that retrieves information from a bogus newspaper website.
+A simple and scalable python module that retrieves information from a bogus newspaper website.
 It uses PostgreSQL to create a report that answers the following questions:

 1. What are the most popular three articles of all time?
 2. Who are the most popular authors of all time?
 3. On which days did more than 1% of requests lead to errors?

+It's designed to allow easy addition of new reports.
+Adding a new table to the report is as easy as storing a new SQL query in a variable and adding a new item to a list.
+The code will take care of the rest.

 ## Instructions
 ### Install: